Comprehensive Services Act

 The Contracts & Procurment Management CSA team oversees the contracting process which includes entering into new contracts, renewals and terminations of existing contracts, performance measurement, ensuring provider compliance, investigation of noncompliance complaints and supports human service case managers and County residents in finding appropriate services for individual clients.

 Approved providers will be offered an Agreement for the Purchase of Services with the Community Policy Management Team beginning July 1, 2016.
 The Agreement for the Purchase of Services (APOS) is comprised of the overreaching APOS, the Addendum describing the specific type of services, and the individual purchase order issued on behalf of each individual youth being proivded a service funded by the Children's Services Act.

 The FY2016 APOS and four Addenda are below for review by potential providers and providers submitting applications during Open Applications Periods.
 Also included is a summary chart of the contract language changes from the FY2015 APOS and Addenda and the FY2016 APOS and Addenda.
 (Click the link to view the pdf file.)

 Current and potential providers of Outpatient Therapy Services enter into a separate Agreement for the Purchase of Services, available below.

 Please refer all questions related to the FY2016 Agreement for the Purchase of Services and Addenda to the CSA Contracts Coordinator.
 Eligiblity and the process of becoming a Provider of Services for the Fairfax-Falls Church CPMT can be found in the local policy manual, locate on the Comprehensive Services Act webpage.

-For more information about the Fairfax-Falls Church Comprehensive Services Act, see:
+For more information about the Fairfax-Falls Church Children's Services Act, see:

 If you want information about county programs or services, please call 703-324-INFO for the county's 24 hour a day recorded information line.
 This citizen information line features over 200 recordings on government services.